 Some people stubbornly insist on using mallets even to strike their Japanese tatakinomi.
 This reminds me of the country bumpkin that bought a newfangled chainsaw from a hardware store in town to cut firewood only to bring it back the next day complaining it was slower and more work than his old axe and handsaw.
 The puzzled hardware store owner checked the fuel and spark plug, but found no obvious problems.
 With a perplexed look he yanked the starter rope.
 The chainsaw’s motor started right up with a roar and a cloud of smoke.
 The shocked customer almost jumped out of his overalls in wide-eyed surprise, screeching “ what the hell’s that racket!?!”

 If set up and maintained properly, the blades of quality chisels and planes will endure many decades of hard daily use.
-Maintenance is the hard part.
-This blog is about a tool that will not only make the chore of constant maintenance easier and more efficient, but will also make your other tools work better.
+Maintenance is the key.
+In this article your humble servant will describe a tool that will not only make maintenance easier and more efficient, but will also make Beloved Customer’s tools perform better.

 It is a sad truth that the blades of woodworking tools often receive more damage while they are waiting to be used than when they are actually being used.
 Thankfully, corrosion of the sort that creates microscopic pits at the cutting edge can be easily avoided with common-sense solutions.

-Indeed, I can recall my father, uncles, and grandfather using sticks of caning wax (a petroleum product) for the exact same purpose when I was a child, and before that my English ancestors probably used beeswax and tallow candle stubs.
-I haven’t tried soft tallow as a lubricant and probably never will since rancid fat has even less appeal to me than rancid vegetable oil, but the method I will describe in this post is a serious improvement over the ancient methods, in my opinion.
+Indeed, I can recall my father, uncles, and grandfather using sticks of paraffin caning wax for the exact same purpose when I was a child, and before that my English ancestors probably used beeswax and tallow candle stubs.
+I haven’t tried soft tallow as a lubricant and probably never will since rancid fat has even less appeal to me than rancid vegetable oil, but I’m confident you will find the solution described below a serious improvement over these ancient methods.

-In Japan, an oilpot is made by cutting a joint of well-dried bamboo into a cup 3 to 4 inches deep.
-If you do not have bamboo where you live, a hollowed-out piece of close-grained barrel-making wood like White Oak, or a plastic mug, or even a segment of capped PVC pipe will work just as well.
-The important thing is the container not be made of metal, glass or ceramic or any other material approaching the hardness of a chisel blade.
+In Japan, an oilpot is traditionally made by cutting a joint of well-dried, large-diameter bamboo into a cup 3 to 4 inches deep.
+If you don’t have access to bamboo where you live, a hollowed-out piece of some close-grained wood suitable for making water-tight barrels, such as white oak, or a plastic mug, or even a segment of capped PVC pipe will work just as well.
+The important thing is the container not be made of metal, glass, ceramic or any other material approaching the hardness of a chisel blade.

-Shape the cup so the bottom is very stable.
-Some people scallop the bottom so it essential rests on four or five spots at the perimeter.
-And a piece of sandpaper glued to the bottom will prevent your planes from dragging the oilpot around when pass their soles over the wick.
+Shape the bottom or foot of the cup so it will rest on a more-or-less flat surface with perhaps some irregularities.
+Some people scallop the bottom so it rests on four or five spots at the perimeter.
+And a piece of sandpaper glued to the bottom will prevent your planes from dragging the oilpot around when you pass their soles over the wick.

 If you use bamboo or wood, prime and paint the inside of the cup, and underside of the foot, with a high-solids urethane or polyurethane paint.
 I used a natural urethane extracted from the cashew tree called “Cashew” on the bamboo joint in these photos.
 The gaudy orange color makes it easy to differentiate my oilpot from others on a jobsite

-In Japan, I was told to use vegetable oil and change the wick when it became rancid.
-But I recommend you save yourself some trouble and at least one stinky wick and use a non-organic oil from the start.
+In Japan, I was taught to use vegetable oil and change the wick when it became rancid, which it always did.
+But I recommend Beloved Customer be smarter than I was back in the mists of time and use a non-organic oil from the start.
+Stinky wicks are such a waste.

-Some people prefer straight mineral oil or scented furniture oil, which is just scented mineral oil.
+Some people prefer to use straight mineral oil or scented furniture oil, which is just scented mineral oil.
 The lemony smell is nice.
-But carefully avoid any furniture polishes or oils that contain silicon because these will weaken glue bonds.
+But please avoid any furniture polishes or oils that contain insidious silicon because it will weaken glue bonds.

-Some people prefer camellia oil, but be aware that the so-called camellia oil available commercially for rust protection is actually just mineral oil with a bit of yellow dye and some fragrance added, sold at ridiculously high price tag, much like commercial furniture oil.
+Some people prefer camellia oil, and while this has a long history of usage as a lubricant and hair oil in Japan, be aware that the so-called camellia oil available commercially for rust protection is actually just mineral oil with a bit of yellow dye and some fragrance added, sold at an inflated price, much like commercial furniture oil.
 Caveat emptor, baby.
-But in truth, mineral oil is not only cheaper (sold as lubricant laxative in pharmacies), but performs better than genuine camellia oil because it will not become rancid and gummy.
+Mineral oil sold as lubricant laxative in pharmacies is not only cheaper but performs better than genuine camellia oil because it will not become rancid and gummy.

-While it sounds strange, the best lubricant in my experience is a lightweight, light-colored synthetic motor oil such as 5W Mobile 1.
+While it sounds strange, the best lubricant by far in my experience is a lightweight, light-colored synthetic motor oil such as Mobile-1 (5W).
 I have tried regular motor oil too, but the synthetic variety smells better, lasts longer and seems to perform better.

 Even a plastic bag will do until you find something better.

-When you are cutting a mortise with your chisel, make it a habit to occasionally jab the cutting edge of your chisel into the oil pot, and even wipe the sides and ura (flat) on the wick to lubricate the blade.
+When you are cutting a mortise with your chisel, make it a habit to occasionally jab its cutting edge into the oil pot, and even wipe the sides and ura (flat) on the wick to lubricate the blade.
 You will be pleasantly surprised to find that this bit of oil will make your chisel work not only go faster, but more precisely and with cleaner results.
 The oil will not weaken glue bonds.

 Likewise, when using either a metal-bodied or wooden bodied plane, occasionally swipe its sole over the oil pot.
 This will greatly reduce friction and give you more control.
-But if you value your public dignity, be forewarned that the first few cuts after doing this will make you smile like a lunatic.
+But if you value your public dignity, be forewarned that the first few cuts after doing this the first time will make you grin like a lunatic! (ツ)

 The same benefits of reduced friction and increased precision can be found in the case of handsaws too, although the difference may not be as noticeable.

-Before you store your tools away for the day, a quick bit of oil from your ever-present oil pot will prevent rust and frustrate corrosive pixies.
+Before you store your tools away for the day, a dab of oil from your ever-present oil pot will prevent rust and frustrate corrosive pixies.

-If you drop the oilpot and it hits the ground, heaven forbid, Murphy’s Law of Buttered Toast dictates it will land oily-cloth down contaminating it with abrasive grit.
+If you drop the oilpot and it hits the ground, heaven forbid, Murphy’s Law of Buttered Toast dictates it will land oily-cloth down contaminating it with abrasive grit (unless you work in a cleanroom).
 If ignored, frikin Murphy will smugly use your oilpot to damage your tools and ruin your work.
-But never fear: If you simply brush the cloth vigorously with a steel-wire brush, sawdust, wood chips, dust and grit are easily removed.
+But never fear: simply brush the cloth vigorously with a steel-wire brush and all the sawdust, wood chips, dust and grit will be gone.
+The sound you will hear while doing this will be Murphy gnashing his teeth in frustration.

 Of course you always have a steel-wire brush close at hand to remove embedded grit from boards before planing them, right?

-In this post I will introduce this blog’s purpose, my qualifications and motivations for writing it, and a description of the sort of subjects that will be posted.
+In this post your humble servant will introduce this blog’s purpose, my qualifications and motivations for writing it, and a description of the sort of subjects to be discussed.

-It’s purpose is simply to share sound information regarding woodworking techniques, woodworking hand tools and construction work with an emphasis on Japanese hand tools and techniques
+The blog’s purpose is simply to share sound information regarding woodworking techniques, woodworking hand tools, and construction work with an emphasis on Japanese hand tools and techniques

-Although woodworking and construction are universal human activity, Japan has unique history and traditions and has developed techniques many find interesting.
+Although woodworking and construction are universal human activities, Japan has unique history and traditions that have produced woodworking and building techniques many find interesting.
 Indeed, most Japanese woodworking hand tools are different in some ways from their Western counterparts, and must be setup, maintained and used differently.

-Unfortunately there is a lot of blather on the internet and even in print on these subjects that pound for pound is valuable as road apples and smells as sweet.
+Unfortunately there is a lot of blather on the internet and even in print on these subjects that, pound for pound, is as valuable as road apples and smells as sweet.
 I intend to provide a more professional viewpoint.

-The content of this blog will not be a regurgitation by an amateur of things learned or plagiarized from books, magazines, YouTube videos, or heaven forfend, troll-infested woodworking forums, but will be based on real-world professional experience.
+The content of this blog will not be a regurgitation by an amateur of things learned or plagiarized from books, magazines, NoobTube videos, or heaven forfend, stinking, troll-infested woodworking forums, but will be based on real-world professional experience.

 What relevant professional experience do I have, you ask?
 To begin with, I worked as a joiner, cabinetmaker and carpenter for many years.
 I have worked in the construction industry most of my life as a contractor and direct employee of some of Japan’s largest general contractors.
 You could say I know the trade.